alpacahq/alpaca-docs/content/api-references/broker-api/funding/just-in-time.md

 ### Response

-A JIT report in the form of the appropriate content type.
+A JIT Securities report in the form of the appropriate content type.

 ### ENUM.ReportType